samarthbhaskar/samarthbhaskar.github.io/_posts/2015-01-27-some-thoughts-on-newsroom-analytics.markdown

 ---
 layout: post
-title: "Some thoughts on newsroom analytics"
+title: Some thoughts on newsroom analytics
-date: 2015-01-27
 ---

 # Some thoughts on newsroom analytics